0Magenta0/CTF-Writeups/TryHackMe/LazyAdmin/Writeup.md

 Now let's move to a some user's home directory.
 We have a few interesting files.
-It's a user flag, MySQL history and creditionals and the Perl script.
+It's a user flag, MySQL history and credentials and the Perl script.
 In this case i'm just skip a MySQL files and check this script.
 ![](screenshots/some_backup.png)